 Can You Eat Popsicles While Wearing Braces?

 Welcome to Friday Focus with Doctor “O”!
-This week’s orthodontic related question is “Can you eat popsicles while wearing braces?”
-The answer, which is “Yes”, may come as a surprise to you.
-While it makes sense that hard foods can break braces, crack your teeth, erode enamel and weaken the overall structure of teeth, this isn’t the case with popsicles because they aren’t as hard as other snack options.
+The orthodontic related question of the week is “Can you eat popsicles with braces?”
+Yes, you can!
+While it makes sense that hard foods can crack your teeth, break brackets, erode enamel, and weaken the overall structure of teeth, this isn’t the case with popsicles because they aren’t as hard as other snack options.
 You just need to use common sense when eating popsicles, not just biting down hard on them immediately.
 Instead, suck on them or give them time to thaw out a little before biting into them.
 If you chomp down on a hard popsicle you can end up braking your braces.
 Cold treats like popsicles and ice cream can actually help relieve soreness as well and reduce inflammation.
 So, enjoy your favorite popsicles – just keep the tips listed above in mind.

 Avoiding Tooth Decay with Braces